Skip to content

 LP definition with bounds

-Let’s start by defining a linear programming problem in standard form with bounds:
+Let’s start by defining a linear programming problem in canonical form:

 Min cTxSubject to Ax=blxu\begin{align*} \text{Min } & c^T x \\ \text{Subject to } & Ax = b \\ & l \leq x \leq u \end{align*}